wwalterr/e-learning/README.md

 After create a database and generate the application' models, set the database configuration in the [config/config.json](./config/config.json) file.

+> If you have already generated the database structure and persisted the data in the database and want to recreate the structure and the data, run `docker system prune -f`

 </details>

 #### Run